openlmi/openlmi-doc/doc/mof/LMI_SoftwareInstallationService.rst

         *IN* :ref:`LMI_SoftwareIdentityResource <LMI-SoftwareIdentityResource>` **Repository**
             Allows to specify particular software repository, where the search shall take place.
 If given, only available packages will be browsed.

+            Using this parameter in conjunction with "Installed" parameter makes perfect sense.
+Just those packages available in given repository and installed at the same time will be queried in case of "Installed=True".
+And just those available and not installed at the same time will be queried in case of "Installed=False".

         *IN* ``boolean`` **AllowDuplicates**